input-output-hk/marlowe/docs/actus-marlowe.md

 # ACTUS and Marlowe

-This tutorial gives an introduction to the general idea of the ACTUS taxonomy, plus examples implemented in Marlowe (at least the PAM contract, and hopefully others)
+This tutorial gives an introduction to the general idea of the ACTUS taxonomy, plus examples implemented in Marlowe (at least the PAM contract, and hopefully others).

 ## Work in progress ...